 "At the card shop.
 By chance."

-"Come to my room after."
+"Come to my room later."

-That was the end of the conversation.
+That ended the conversation.

 After dinner, Atem went to Seto's room.

-A thin, flat rectangle.
+A thin flat panel.

-"Do you know how to use it?"
+"Do you know how to use it."

-Yugi Mutou.
+Yugi Muto.
 Joey Wheeler.
 Tristan Taylor.

 Atem looked at the list.
 He said nothing in particular.

-So he let it go.
+So he let it pass.

 "Thank you."